Spanfile/Singularity/README.md

 ### Configuration file

 By default, the tool will use a confiuration file in the current system-dependent location.
 On Linux, this is `$HOME/.config/singularity/singularity.conf`.
-The file will be created if it doesn't exist.
+The file will be created if it doesn't exist, but it will not contain usable values.

 Complete example configuration file: